conan-io/docs/reference/commands/install.rst

 .. code-block:: bash

-    # --locfile=conan.lock is the default, not necessary
+    # --lockfile=conan.lock is the default, not necessary
     $ conan install . --lockfile=conan.lock --lockfile-partial --lockfile-out=conan.lock

 The ``--lockfile-packages`` argument allows to create lockfiles that also lock down to the package revision, but